8. Flow of execution#

 Note

 Not all data fit into memory, but it does not mean that we should start installing Apache Hadoop and Spark immediately.
-Some datasets can be processed on a chunk-by-chunk basis.
+Some datasets can be processed chunk by chunk.
+R enables data stream handling (some can be of infinite length) through file connections.
+For example:

 f <- file("https://github.com/gagolews/teaching-data/raw/master/README.md",